rhatchet/DesiPizza/README.md

 ##Future Enhancements:

-* Provide more toppings, drink-types for the users
+* Provide more menu options for the users

-* Allow users to add different crusts for their pizzas
+* Improve the User Interface

 * Integrate this app with a pay service

 * Use database to store customers' login-information, address-information, etc.

-* Provide customers with carry-out/delivery services
+* Provide customers with carry-out/delivery and pre-order services

 ##License Information: